manishmadugula/Notes/Code/java_microservices.md

 ## Integration Testing
 - It focuses mainly on the interfaces & flow of data/information between the modules.
 Here priority is to be given for the integrating links rather than the unit functions which are already tested.

+## End to End Testing
+- Use selenium, which automates browser.

 ### Approaches
 #### Big Bang Testing
 - all the components or modules are integrated together at once and then tested as a unit.